oneminch/Notes/React.md

 useMemo(() => function handleClick(){}, []);
 ```

+- In a scenario where a parent component passes a function down to a child component, the child component would re-render every time the parent re-renders because a new function instance is created each time.
+    - With `useCallback`, the function is memoized, preventing unnecessary re-renders of the child component.

 > [!note]
 > The more specific the state we pass into `useEffect` & `useCallback`, the better the performance. e.g. If we have an object state, passing a specific property instead of the whole object would be more optimal.
 >